 Change of Name Request

-A criminal record check through the Rhode Island Attorney General will be conducted for all persons (with the exception of minors) petitioning for a change of name.
+A criminal record check through the Rhode Island Attorney General will be conducted for all persons petitioning for a change of name.
 If there is a criminal record, the Probate Judge will exercise his discretion as to the name change on a case by case basis.
-In the case of a minor child, all petitions for a change of name will be advertised prior to the hearing date.
-It is also required that both parents sign the petition.
-In such cases where the whereabouts of 1 parent is unknown, the court requires that certified mail with a notice of the hearing be sent to the last known address with a receipt filed with the court.
+In the case of a minor child, the process for changing a minor’s name is carried out through family court instead of probate court.

 Notice to Creditors

 No First and Final Accounting and no Affidavit of Completed Administration will be accepted by the Probate Court without an affidavit by the fiduciary certifying that notice has been given to all known and easily ascertainable to creditors (33-11-5.1).